-Unassigned: The General Fund is the only fund that reports a positive unassigned fund balance.
-The portion of fund balance that is the residual classification for the General Fund.
+• Unassigned: The portion of fund balance that is the residual classification for the General Fund.
+The General Fund is the only fund that reports a positive unassigned fund balance.
 This balance represents amounts that have not been assigned to other funds and that have not been restricted, committed, or assigned for specific purposes.
-The unassigned fund balance in the General Fund is \$33,104,480.
+The unassigned fund balance in the General Fund is \$36,118,713.

-The District has adopted Board Policy 7.101 that the unassigned fund balance in the General Fund will be, at a minimum, 7.5 percent of the total appropriations and transfers out.
-The District currently exceeds this policy with an unassigned fund balance at 8.2 percent.
+The District has adopted Board Policy 7.101 that the unassigned fund balance in the General Fund will be, at a minimum, 7.5 percent of the total budgeted appropriations and transfers out.
+The District currently exceeds this policy with an unassigned fund balance at 8.8 percent.